nidi3/raml-tester/README.md

 The ExpectedUsage rule additionally checks if all resources, query parameters, form parameters, headers and response codes defined in the RAML are at least used once.

-See also the demo project https://github.com/nidi3/raml-tester-uc-spring
+See also the [raml-tester-uc-spring](https://github.com/nidi3/raml-tester-uc-spring) project.

 Use in a pure servlet environment